opf/openproject/docs/user-guide/time-and-costs/time-tracking/timecamp-integration/README.md

 # Time tracking with TimeCamp

+Please note that the TimeCamp integration is not officially supported by OpenProject and consequently is not actively maintained.

 TimeCamp allows you to track your time spent on OpenProject work packages with a start/stop button.
 The times will then be recorded in your [TimeCamp account](https://app.timecamp.com/auth/login).

 ## Installation